robmanganelly/setup-manager/README.md

 - `terminal`: this section will open a new terminal window with the specified tabs.
 The `command` field is the command to open the terminal, and the `tabs` field is a list of tabs to open.
 The script will not check if the command is valid.
   - The `command` field in the tabs is the command to run in every tab opened in the terminal
   - the `dir` field is the _relative_ path to the directory where the tab will be opened and command will be executed.
 If the `dir` field is not present, it will be taken as the same as the `workdir` field.
+  - the `title` field is the title of the tab, if not present, it will be taken as the same as the `command` field.
 - `editor`: this section will open a new editor window with the specified workspace.
 The `command` field is the command to open the editor, and the `workspace` field is the path to the workspace to open.
 The script will not check if the command is valid.
 - `extras`: this section will run a list of extra commands.
 The `command` field is the command to run, and the `dir` field is the _relative_ path to the directory where the command will be executed.
 If the `dir` field is not present, it will be taken as the same as the `workdir` field.